mtsai101/fitbit-app/README.md

 ## Requirements
 1. Node.js 8+ on macOS, Linux, or Windows
 2. Ensure your smartphone sync up with the smartwatch.
-(Fitbit Account Registration is needed, follow the guidance of your phone app)
+(Fitbit account registration is needed, follow the guidance on your phone app)
 ## Installation
 ### Command Line Interface